AnonymerNiklasistanonym/MoonpieBot/README.md

 It is also possible that only the `!np` command is enabled when a StreamCompanion URL (`localhost:20727`) can be found in the configuration even if no other osu! related configurations is set.

+*Everything is currently optimized and written for osu! standard which means you need to open an issue if you need other behaviour!*

 ### Optional: Custom commands/timers

 A file called `customCommands.json` can be provided that enables to write custom commands of the style: